smithy-lang/smithy-kotlin/docs/design/paginators.md

 ```

 This alternative was deemed less discoverable.
-Also having the extension on the service client is more likely to provide IDE suggestions next to eachother like:
+Also having the extension on the service client is more likely to provide IDE suggestions next to each other like:

 ```
 fun listFunctions(...)